Chris Campanioni

 Chris Campanioni is a first-generation American writer and the son of exiles from Cuba and Poland.
 He was born in Manhattan and raised in New Jersey, studied literature and critical theory at Lehigh University, Fordham University, and the CUNY Graduate Center, where he received his PhD.
-He has taught Latinx literature, journalism, media studies, and creative writing at Baruch College, John Jay College of Criminal Justice, and Pace University, while serving on faculty at Yale University's Yale Writers' Workshop and the Hudson Valley Writers' Center.
-He is the recipient of the Academy of American Poets College Prize (2013), the International Latino Book Award (2014), and the Pushcart Prize (2016).
+He has taught Latina/o literature, journalism, media studies, and creative writing at Baruch College, John Jay College of Criminal Justice, and Pace University, while serving on faculty at Yale University's Yale Writers' Workshop and the Hudson Valley Writers' Center.
+He is the recipient of the Academy of American Poets College Prize (2013), the International Latino Book Award (2014), the Pushcart Prize (2016), and the Mary Shelley Award for Outstanding Fictional Work (2026).
 From 2014–2016, along with Puerto Rican novelist Jonathan Marcantoni, he ran the YouNiversity, a non-profit digital workshop that provided students access to and experience with the publishing industry through media professionals in the United States, Europe, Latin America, and Africa.

 Style and influence

 Campanioni's fiction is affiliated with Latin American Surrealism along with Brion Gysin and his cut-up technique.
 While also influenced by the historic avant-garde (Dada, et al.), the coterie that haunts his early novels is the Situationist International.
+Readers frequently link Campanioni's poetics to cinema, particularly documentary, describing his process-oriented poems as a filmic medium, distinct from a visual medium, that foregrounds the how and where of writing.